michaelplaing/mr_rax/README.md

 - mr_insert_subscription: Insert an MQTT subscription topic (with optional wildcards) and a Client ID

-- mr_get_clients: For a published topic return the dedup'd set of clients IDs from all matching subscriptions.
+- mr_get_clients: For a published topic return the dedup'd set of Client IDs from all matching subscriptions.

 Note: MQTT shared subscriptions are fully supported.